XYZ-qiyh/XYZ-qiyh/README.md

 ### Hello everyone

 - ☀️ May you have a good day！
+- 🎓 Master of HUST (Multi-view Stereo and 3D Reconstruction)
+- 🤓 Now working on virtual avatar

 <!--
 - 👋 Hello everyone, I'm a 3rd-year master student at Huazhong University of Science and Technology, Wuhan, China.